Member FAQs

 Q: How do I make a product suggestion?

-Product suggestions can be made through your Member Services account under the Contact Us button.
+Product suggestions can be made through your Member Services account using the Contact Us button.

-Q: Can I bring a visitor to the Coop?
+Q: Can I bring a guest to the Coop?

 Q: How do I get a paid job at the Coop?